Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Temperature Dependence of the Reflection

 \section{Temperature Dependence of the Reflection}

-Another advantage of the present ferrule-based sample fixture is the stability of the reflection, for example against mechanical vibration and thermal contraction.
+Another advantage of the present ferrule-based sample fixture is the stability of the reflection, for example, against mechanical vibration and thermal contraction.
 Typical temperature dependence of the reflection is presented in Fig.~\ref{fig: temperature}.
-Upon cooling down to 2~K, the intensity varies only by around {\percentage{10}} with the present fixture, while the intensity often drops by more than {\percentage{50}} with our previous setup consisting of multiple screws to align the sample~\cite{Hu2023.arXiv2208.08036}.
-Since the present fixture is composed of fewer parts without any moving elements, the fixture is robust against external perturbations.
+Upon cooling down to 2~K, the intensity varies by only approximately {\percentage{10}} with the present fixture, while the intensity often drops by more than {\percentage{50}} with our previous setup consisting of multiple screws to align the sample~\cite{Hu2023.arXiv2208.08036}.
+Since the present fixture consists of fewer parts without any moving elements, the fixture is robust against external perturbations.